 Apollo Group – Section 172 statement

-The directors adopt the responsibilities to promote the success of each syndicate as if s172 of the Companies Act were applicable and have acted in accordance with these responsibilities during the year.
-The Board has identified the following key stakeholders: capital providers to each of the managed syndicates, employees, Lloyd’s and regulators, policyholders and brokers.
+The directors adopt the responsibilities to promote the success of each managed syndicate as if Section 172 of the Companies Act 2006 were applicable and have acted in accordance with these responsibilities during the year.
+The AGHL Board has identified the following key stakeholders: capital providers to the Managed Syndicates, Apollo employees, the shareholders of AGHL, Lloyds’s and regulators, policyholders and brokers.

-Throughout the year the Board considered the wider impact of strategic and operational decisions on its stakeholders.
-Examples include the development and execution of the business plans for the managed syndicates; the assessment and raising of capital; communications with capital providers; and changes to Board composition.
-The Board considers that the interests of all stakeholders were aligned for these decisions.
+Throughout the year the AGHL Board considered the wider impact of strategic and operational decisions on its stakeholders.
+Examples include the development and execution of the business plans for the Managed Syndicates; the assessment and raising of capital; communications with capital providers; and changes to board composition.
+The AGHL Board considers that the interests of all stakeholders were aligned for these decisions.

-Developing and maintaining relationships with brokers and policyholders is central to the success of the managed syndicates.
-In developing insurance propositions and marketing them with our broking partners and in settling claims, we always seek to treat customers fairly.
+Developing and maintaining relationships with brokers and policyholders is central to the success of the Managed Syndicates.
+Underwriters travel widely with our broking partners to visit clients and attend industry events to promote the syndicate and the Lloyd’s brand and ensure we continue to provide an excellent service to our policyholders.
+In developing insurance propositions and marketing them with our broking partners and in settling claims, we always seek to ensure fair customer outcomes and provide products that deliver value.

 We maintain open and transparent relationships with our regulators and Lloyd’s, which are managed through our compliance team.
 Regular meetings are held with representatives of Lloyd’s and the PRA and significant regulatory engagements are reported to the Board.